ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

                 float64 y
                 float64 z

-This expresses velocity in free space broken into its linear and angular parts.

 This tells you that the ``/turtlesim`` node is expecting a message with two vectors, ``linear`` and ``angular``, of three elements each.
 If you recall the data we saw ``/teleop_turtle`` passing to ``/turtlesim`` with the ``echo`` command, it's in the same structure: